 Obedience training makes your life easier and your puppy happier.
 And besides, who doesn’t like a well mannered dog?!

 This is simple…….walk your dog.
 Start out slow with your puppy for short distances and gradually work up to a robust pace for ½ an hour by around age 1.
 Dogs need exercise.
-Exercise changes their behavior in a positive way - it keeps them focused on a task, allows them do doggy things- sniffing and jogging along – and it keeps them healthy.
-Vary the route if you can to expose them to different stimuli.
+Exercise changes their behavior in a positive way - it keeps them focused on a task, allows them to do doggy things- sniffing and jogging along – and it keeps them healthy.
+Vary the route to expose them to different stimuli.

 The walk time is passive obedience training.
 He can’t go anywhere without your consent.
 He has to stop when you stop and learn to sit patiently when you meet someone.
 Its long range socializing as you walk past barking dogs or bikes are whizzing by.
 He learns to depend on you to keep him safe and under control.
 This carries over into your home.
 Your dog will listen and respond better to your commands.